 Face / Neck Lift

 Nose surgery, technically known as rhinoplasty, is a particularly complex procedure that requires surgeons with experience and skill—such as Drs.
-Maxwell and Unger.
+Unger and Amaka.
 Using specialized 3-D technology, they can create portraits that reveal the potential results of a unique nose-shaping procedure.
 This helps in the decision-making process, as well as improves patient confidence and reduces stress.
 The ultimate goal is not to radically change the look of a patient’s face, but to create proportions and contours that convey balance, harmony, and natural beauty.
 This facial plastic surgery can also help patients with breathing problems, since visual irregularities often indicate problems with internal structures.

 Repetitive facial expressions can create “frown lines,” especially as the skin ages and loses its ability to remain smooth over time.
 This constant motion can also loosen skin, which lowers the brows and can give the whole face an unhappy, tired expression.
 A brow lift is a facial plastic surgery procedure that corrects this problem by lifting and tightening loose tissues to restore a more positive, alert appearance.

-Both women and men trust Dr. Maxwell and Dr. Unger’s customized approaches and high standards for surgical precision in eyelid surgery to tighten the loose tissues that can give the face a worn look and obscure your field of vision.
+Both women and men trust Dr. Unger’s and Dr. Amaka’s customized approaches and high standards for surgical precision in eyelid surgery to tighten the loose tissues that can give the face a worn look and obscure your field of vision.
 This procedure can have both cosmetic and functional benefits, making it a versatile way to give patients a literal new outlook on life.
 There are techniques specific to the upper and lower lids, so details of this facial plastic surgery are best discussed at a consultation.
 Note that some patients opt to have surgery done on their forehead at the same time as their eyelids.